DaveyJH/ci-portfolio-two/README.md

 ### Media

-- The favicon image and header image are license free, obtained from [Pixabay](https://pixabay.com/)
+- The favicon image and header image are license-free, obtained from [Pixabay](https://pixabay.com/)
-- The audio content is license free and comes from [ZapSplat](https://www.zapsplat.com/)
+- The audio content is license-free and comes from [ZapSplat](https://www.zapsplat.com/)

 ### Acknowledgements